HumanCellAtlas/dcp-community/rfcs/text/0000-metadata-integration-test.md

 * May be difficult to revert test versions of components and metadata (not all infra deployments are easily reversible)
 * Requires "serializing" the dcp-wide integration test so that one PR can run after another
+* Requires test data to that use the new schema features

+### Version filtering

+Version numbering of individual schemas can be used as an isolation mechanism to prevent software from failing on incompatible schema changes.
+Upstream portions of the DCP pipeline can accept data with downstream software ignoring it until it is ready and passing tests.

+Software only accesses compatible schemas based major versions.
+A list of relevant schema and major version is maintained based on the last set that has been verified by testing.
+A subset of functionality can be enabled by adding dynamic version checking.
+For instance, a data browser can display a limited subset of information for incompatible schemas.

+This approach is a fast-path that complements the above designed for simple, incompatible changes.

+#### Pros:
+* Easy to implement, especially for metadata developers.
+* Good fit for the serial nature of the pipeline.
+* Works very will for simple changes that can be done quickly

+#### Cons:
+* Require serial integration of metadata changes in version number order, requiring quick response to incompatibilities.
+* Complex, time consuming changes could stall unrelated metadata updates from being published.

 ### Unresolved questions